 - Go to /appliance > Security > Certificates and export a copy of your new certificate.

 - Check the box next to the new certificate in the Security :: Certitle="Configure Primary Networking" alt="Configure Primary Networking"tificates table.

 - From the Select Action dropdown menu above the table, select Export.
 Then click Apply.

 - Uncheck Include Private Key, click Export, and save the file to a convenient location.

 Do NOT send your private key file (which ends in .p12) to BeyondTrust Technical Support.
 When exporting your certificate, you have the option to Include Private Key.
 If a certificate is being exported to be sent to BeyondTrust Technical Support, you should NOT check Include Private Key.
-This key is private because it allows the owner to authenticate your Secure Remote Access Appliance's identity.
+This key is private because it allows the owner to authenticate your B Series Appliance's identity.
 Ensure that the private key and its passphrase are kept in a secure, well-documented location on your private network.
-If this key is ever exposed to the public (via email, for instance), the security of your appliance is compromised.
+If this key is ever exposed to the public (via email, for instance), the security of your B Series Appliance is compromised.
 Never export your private key when requesting software updates from BeyondTrust.
 A certificate without the private key usually exports as a file with the .cer, .crt, .pem, or .p7b extension.
 These files are safe to send by email and to share publicly.
-Exporting certificates does not remove them from the appliance.
+Exporting certificates does not remove them from the B Series Appliance.

 - Go to /appliance > Status > Basics and take a screenshot of the page.

 - Add the saved screenshot and the exported certificate to a .zip archive.